Do antioxidants Reduce Inflammation?

 An interesting area in the study of inflammation is how spices may have a positive role in helping reduce it.
 Turmeric is one that we have hear the most about recently but also ginger, cayenne, cinnamon, black pepper, coriander and garlic have shown benefit too!
 It will be exciting to hear upcoming research in this area.

-Another fascinating area in inflammation is the balance of omega 6 to omega 3 is important in the role of inflammation and this is an area that can be tricky for a lot of us.
+Another fascinating area in inflammation is the balance of omega 6 to omega 3 fatty acids in the diet is important in the role of inflammation and this is an area that can be tricky for a lot of us.
 Before the influx of processed foods in our diet, we had more of a balance of these two types of fat and now many of us tend to have too many omega 6 fats.
 Here are two articles that may help explain this a little more from Todays Dietitian Eating Well

-Many autoimmune diseases have an inflammatory piece and more research is needed to know more about foods and how it affects each one but a general healthy anti-inflammatory diet is a good start!
+Many autoimmune diseases have an inflammatory piece, and more research is needed to know more about foods and how it affects each one, but a general healthy anti-inflammatory diet is a good start!
 Here is a great resource on autoimmune diseases.

 I also am interested in learning in the role of essential oils in helping with inflammation.
 Many of these oils have been around almost since the beginning on time but more research should be done in this treatment also as a benefit.
 It is also important to know that some oils that are safe for humans may not be safe for pets.
 Here is an article with some research done with oils.